ONSdigital/sds/README.md

-This is to test the sandbox trigger
+This change is to test the sandbox trigger

 # Supplementary Data Service (sds)